 “Drink his own piss probably”

 Not appealing.
 In any case most of us hadn’t passed more than a dribble in two days.
 It was a long, uncomfortable night.
-During the day we’d been drinking from our Camelbaks and spitting out the first mouthful because where the water sits in the tube it heats up to hot tub temperature.
+During the day we’d been drinking from our Camelbaks and spitting out the first mouthful.
+Where the water sits in the tube it heats up to hot tub temperature.
 Now we would have done anything to have those scraps of water back.

-At first light, rejuvenated by a breakfast of strawberry jam and bread so stale it was like eating MDF, we were up and gone.
-Almost.
 As we packed the bikes Charlie found the pivot bolt for his front suspension hanging out.
 It was a miracle it hadn’t come out completely.
 To everyone’s amazement Oz had packed a spare nut that fitted exactly, by pure fluke obviously.
 Fixed.
-We were gone.
+We were actually gone.

-We were now all down to about half a litre of water but the early start gave us a good six hours until the midday sun would come back to haunt us.
+We were now down to about half a litre each of water.
+The early start gave us a good six hours until the midday sun would come back to haunt us.
 Greg was on autopilot, unable to speak but able to ride.
 We kept him in front of us so we could keep an eye on him.
 Progress was slow but steady.
 More rock, sand, dust and the murderous desert wind.

 For some reason Greg began to ride with both feet on the floor as if he was trying to stop the bike falling over.
 On closer inspection we found him riding on a completely flat rear tyre.
-He knew it was flat but in his confused state he demanded to continue and began shouting at us that we had to get out of the desert.
+He knew it was flat but in his confused state he demanded to continue.
+He then began shouting repeatedly that we had to get out of the desert.

 Tyre fixed, we plodded on again.
 It was hard to make out at first, and we weren’t entirely sure if it was mirage or hallucination, but as we got closer you could definitely make out the shape of what looked like a fort, until eventually when we got close enough to realise it was a fort.
 Home to none other than the French Foreign Legion.
 And they had water.
 Cold, cold water.
 It was without doubt the best tasting drink ever to pass our lips (and that includes Thatcher’s Gold).